Use tabs in windows on Mac

 Specify when to open documents in tabs

-On your Mac, choose Apple menu > System Preferences, then click Dock.
+On your Mac, choose Apple menu > System Preferences, then click General.

-Click the “Prefer tabs when opening documents” pop-up menu, then choose an option — Always, In Full Screen Only or Manually.
+Click the “Prefer tabs when opening documents” pop-up menu, then choose an option—never, in full screen, or always.

-Tip: A fast way to open a new window in an app — even when the tab option in Dock preferences is set to Always or In Full Screen Only — is to press Option-Command-N.
+Tip: A fast way to open a new window in an app—even when the tab option in General preferences is set to “always”—is to press Option-Command-N.